bluekitchen/btstack/chipset/README.md

 ## Dialog Semiconductor

-Dialog Semiconductor offers the DA14581, an LE-only SoC that can be programmed with an HCI firmware.
+Dialog Semiconductor offers the DA145xx series of LE-only SoCs that can be programmed with an HCI firmware.
 The HCI firmware can be uploaded on boot into SRAM or stored in the OTP (One-time programmable) memory, or in an external SPI.

-It does not implement the Data Length Extension or supports multiple concurrent roles.
+The 581 does not implement the Data Length Extension or supports multiple concurrent roles, while later versions support it.

-The DA14585 uses the same firmware upload mechanism as the 581 model.
-In addition, it supports both Data Length Extension as well as multiple concurrent roles.
+The mechanism to boot a firmware via UART/SPI has mostly stayed the same, while the set of supported interfaces and baudrates have slightly changed.

-The newer DA1469x uses an external flash.
+The DA1469x uses an external flash.
 The DA 1469x SDK contains a HCI firmware that can be compiled and downloaded into flash using the SmartSnippets Studio.

 **BD Addr** fixed to 80:EA:CA:00:00:01.
 No command in HCI firmware to set it differently.
 Random addresses could be used instead.